Enhance Your Vitality (Ojas)

 How to scrape the tongue:

 Tongue scraper or Cleaner tongue scrapers are usually made from gold (vata), silver (pitta), copper (kapha), tin, brass and stainless steel (tridoshic).
 You can get a tongue scraper from a natural food store or from Banyan Herbs.

-The Ayurvedic text Charaka Samhita has reference to Kavala gandusha or Kavala graha as produces in oil pulling therapy practiced in ancient India.
+The Ayurvedic text Charaka Samhita has reference to Kavala gandusha or Kavala graha as produced in oil pulling therapy practiced in ancient India.
 Kavala refers to that which is related to the oral cavity and gandusha is a gargle.
-Kavala graha is a medicine that can be held in the oral cavity.
-In this case.
+Kavala graha is a medicine that can be held in the oral cavity, in this case.

 The technique known as oil pulling or oil swishing assists in the process of pulling out oral toxins.
 Just as the skin excretes body waste and toxins, the tongue eliminates toxins and harmful microbes from the body.